Key Contribution: Scaling Make-on-Demand Libraries

 - Cloud distribution: Available via AWS Open Data, Oracle OCI, and UCSF servers

-- Advanced search: SmallWorld (similarity) and Arthor (substructure) tools for billion-scale searches
+- Scale-aware search: SmallWorld (similarity) and Arthor (substructure) tools partitioned to address specific constraints of billion-scale queries

 - Organized access: Tranche system enables targeted selection of chemical space